Nonalcoholic Fatty Liver Disease

 when you have routine blood tests to check your liver.
 Your healthcare provider may

-with ultrasound, CT scan, or MRI may show fat deposits, and in situations where the
+CT scan, or MRI may show fat deposits.
+If your provider isn't sure about the diagnosis,

-If you have fat but no inflammation or tissue damage, the diagnosis is NAFLD.
+The diagnosis is NAFLD if you have fat but no inflammation or tissue damage.

-If you have fat, inflammation, and liver damage, the diagnosis is NASH.
+The diagnosis is NASH if you have fat, inflammation, and liver damage.

-If you have a type of scar tissue in your liver called fibrosis, you may be developing
+You may be developing cirrhosis if you have a type of scar tissue in your liver called

 A special blood test can give your provider an idea of how diseased your liver is.

-This can often be done without needing a liver biopsy.
+This can often be done without a liver biopsy.

-If you have NAFLD without any other medical problems, you don’t need any special treatment.
+If you have NAFLD without any other health problems, you don’t need any special treatment.

 But making some lifestyle changes can control or reverse the fat buildup in your liver.